Politics Dashboard: A Self-Hosted, AI-Summarized News & X Feed Reader

 Origin

-I had a FreshRSS instance with several hundred feeds, organized into categories News and U.S. Government.
-Reading it had degraded into opening 60 tabs each morning, skimming a sentence each, and closing 55 of them.
+I had a FreshRSS instance with several hundred feeds, organized under News and U.S. Government.
+Reading it had deteriorated into opening sixty tabs each morning, skimming a sentence from each, and closing fifty-five.
 The signal-to-noise ratio was poor.

 I had Ollama running locally with llama3.1:8b for unrelated work.
 I started piping articles through it for two-sentence summaries.
 Quality was acceptable: enough to triage headlines, not enough to replace reading.

-V1 ran on my cluster behind Authentik in two services and a few hundred lines of code.
-Two categories and a few dozen X handles.
-It became the first tab I opened each morning.
-That was the moment to invest more.
+The first version ran in my cluster behind Authentik as two services and a few hundred lines of code, with two categories and several dozen X handles.
+It became the first tab I opened each morning, which warranted further investment.

 Architecture